noobCode-69/redux-typescript-boilerplate/README.md

     ```

-    b.
-What we do is define multiple Action and combine all these in one Action Type (this type is the typescript type) , we later use this in reducer.
+    2. What we do is define multiple Action and combine all these in one Action Type (this type is the typescript type) , we later use this in reducer.
 This step is just for typescript purpose

     ```jsx
     // Multiple Action combines in a single type